-Top Node The top node contains a value that can be a constant up to

-999 in a 16-bit processor or 484 mode and up to 9999 in a 24-bit processor, a 3XXXX input register reference, or a to 999 in a 16-bit processor or 484 mode and up to 9999 in a 24-bit processor, a 3XXXX input register reference, or a

-4XXXX holding register reference.
+Top Node The top node contains a value that can be a constant up to 999 in a 16-bit processor or 484 mode and up to 9999 in a 24-bit processor, a 3XXXX input register reference, or a 4XXXX holding register reference.
+Middle Node The middle node contains a value that can be a constant up to 999 in a 16-bit processor or 484 mode and up to 9999 in a 24-bit processor, a 3XXXX input register reference, or a 4XXXX holding register reference.
+Bottom Node The bottom node contains the 4XXXX holding register reference.

-The middle node contains a value that can be a constant up Middle Node reference.
 This holding register holds the sum of the top and middle node values.